Learning to Compose Representations of Different Encoder Layers towards Improving Compositional Generalization: Methodology

 \subsubsection{Composed Layer}

-To achieve the goal of \textbf{composition}, we propose a composed layer to compose collected source representations appropriately.
-Specifically, the composed layer is a list consisting of $2N$ learnable vectors due to $2N$ source keys, values passing into $N$ decoder layers, where each vector involves $2M$ learnable scalars. $M, N$ denote the number of encoder layers and decoder layers respectively.
+The composed layer is a list consisting of $2N$ learnable vectors due to $2N$ source keys, values passing into $N$ decoder layers, where each vector involves $2M$ learnable scalars or vectors. $M, N$ denote the number of encoder and decoder layers respectively.